What should we expect from our students?

 Like many, I am also concerned about the unforeseeable consequences of AI texts.
 Something whispers that it is wrong; it is cheating.
 Maybe what scares me the most is that AI texts may render writing skills as outdated as knowing how to use log tables for multiplication.

-But I am trying to be open-mind and not subside to generational anxiety.
+But I am trying to be open-minded and not subside to generational anxiety.
 No one can force the genie into the bottle: AI texts are here to stay.
 We are fast-tracking toward a future of personal computer assistants that quickly answer any of our requests.
 And this is wonderful!

 I should not worry that my students will abuse it.
 I should be happy about the new avenues these tools will open for their lives and careers.
 And I should accept that my ways of gauging right from wrong in intellectual production will soon be outdated.